-• Testing for the novel coronavirus in symptomatic individuals has clear clinical and public health value, but the same is not true for testing asymptomatic persons.

-- Canada has and will continue to test all symptomatic individuals, as part of our evidencebased approach, while considering the evolving science on other testing scenarios.
-As the science evolves, our approach will keep pace, and policies and protocols will be updated accordingly. - One thing that is clear in our approach is that we test all symptomatic individuals and our threshold for that has been very low. - It is important to understand that this is not a simple or straightforward issue, and the science is not clear.
+- Testing for the novel coronavirus in symptomatic individuals has clear clinical and public health value, but the same is not true for testing asymptomatic persons. - Canada has and will continue to test all symptomatic individuals, as part of our evidencebased approach, while considering the evolving science on other testing scenarios.
+As the science evolves, our approach will keep pace, and policies and protocols will be updated accordingly. - The value of testing asymptomatic individuals is unclear.
+Canada has and will continue to take a measured, evidence-based approach to all of these critical decision points around some of the key unknowns on COVID-19. - One thing that is clear in our approach is that we test all symptomatic individuals and our threshold for that has been very low. - It is important to understand that this is not a simple or straightforward issue, and the science is not clear. - Testing asymptomatic individuals offers a false sense of reassurance, because it does not mean that an individual will not go on to become symptomatic and develop disease within the incubation period.
+The timing of testing matters.
+This is why we took the precaution to quarantine individuals again in Canada.
+There is a real assurance in monitoring for the 14-day incubation period and that means more for preventing spread than a potentially false negative test result. - In addition, if an asymptomatic individual was tested and the test was positive, it is not clear what the significance and implications are.
+A positive test could mean presence of virus genetic material was detected, but that does not mean the person is necessarily infectious to others.